piouson/kubernetes-bootcamp/README.md

 You may follow the [official declare network policy walkthrough](https://kubernetes.io/docs/tasks/administer-cluster/declare-network-policy/)

+> Minikube Calico plugin might conflict with the rest of the labs, so disabled Calico addon after this lab \
-> Note: prepend `https://k8s.io/examples/` to any example files in the official docs to use the file locally
+> Prepend `https://k8s.io/examples/` to any example files in the official docs to use the file locally

-1. Recreate a kubernetes cluster in minikube with calico
+1. Create a kubernetes cluster in minikube with Calico enabled
 2. Confirm Calico is up and running
 3. Create a Deployment called `webapp` using image `httpd`
 4. Expose the Deployment on port 80
 5. Review created resources and confirm pods running
 6. Create a busybox Pod and connect an interactive shell
 7. Run command in the Pod container `wget --spider --timeout=1 nginx`
-8. Limit access to the Service with a _NetworkPolicy_ so that only Pods with label `tier=frontend` can query it - see official manifest example `service/networking/nginx-policy.yaml`
+8. Limit access to the Service so that only Pods with label `tier=frontend` have access - see official manifest example `service/networking/nginx-policy.yaml`
 9. View more details of the _NetworkPolicy_ created
 10. Create a busybox Pod and connect an interactive shell
 11. Run command in the Pod container `wget --spider --timeout=1 nginx`
 12. Create another busybox Pod with label `tier=frontend` and connect an interactive shell
 13. Run command in the Pod container `wget --spider --timeout=1 nginx`
 14. Delete created resources
+15. Revert to a cluster without Calico

 <details>
 <summary>lab9.4 solution</summary>